Gargron/fileupload/README.md

 > Remember to register new validator(s) by `$fileuploadInstance->addValidator($validator);`

-If you want you can use the common human readable format for filesizes like '1M', '1G', just pass the String as the first Argument.
+If you want you can use the common human readable format for filesizes like '1M', '1G', just pass the String as the first argument.

 ```
 $validator = new FileUpload\Validator\Simple('10M', ['image/png', 'image/jpg']);